manoafitnessfinder/manoafitnessfinder.github.io/index.md

 $ meteor npm run start
 `

 Now you have a local instance running.
 You can modify the code as you want.

+For error checking you can use the following command to search the whole application for errors:

+`
+$ meteor npm run lint
+`

-Feel free to email us with issues you may be having at manoafitnessfinder@gmail.com.
+Feel free to email us with issues you may be having at <a href = "mailto:manoafitnessfinder@gmail.com">manoafitnessfinder@gmail.com</a>.

 ## Milestone 1